Montpellier tramway: Line 1

 Line 1 opened on 1 July 2000.
 The Millénaire station opened on 11 October 2003, and the Malbosc station opened on 18 November 2003.
 A one-station extension opened on 21 September 2009 from the former Odysseum station, which was renamed Place de France, to a new Odysseum station which serves an additional shopping centre.
 On 7 April 2012, the west end of the line was extended from Stade de la Mosson to Mosson to connect with the newly opened Line 3.
+On 18 October 2025, the east end of the line was extended from Odysseum to Gare Sud de France to connect the new high-speed train station with the tram system.

-For the line, stations, station platforms, and urban improvements were done by architect Antoine Garcia-Diaz.
+The design for the line, stations, station platforms, and urban improvements were done by architect Antoine Garcia-Diaz.
 The livery of trams on Line 1 was decorated in blue with white swallows by stylists Élisabeth Garouste and Mattia Bonetti.
 Each tram is named after a community member of the Montpellier agglomeration community.

 Rolling stock

 All rolling stock on line 1 is stored at the Les Hirondelles depot in the western district of La Paillade, which is located between the Saint-Paul station and the Hauts de Massane station.
 The rolling stock comprises 30 Alstom Citadis 401 trams and 3 Citadis 402 trams.

 Originally, Line 1 was operated with 28 3-section Citadis 301 trams with a length of 29.8 m.
 As ridership became successful on the line and trams had been filling up, between July 2002 and May 2003, the trams were extended from a length of 29.8 m and 3 sections to 40.9 m and 5 sections, and two additional Citadis 401 trams were delivered in January 2002, bringing the number of trams on Line 1 up to 30.
 The trams are numbered from 2001 to 2030.

 In early 2007, three Citadis 302 trams, as used on Line 2, were delivered, and became operational for service on 2 May 2007.
 The three trams are numbered from 2031 to 2033.
 All trams on Line 1 have a width of 2.65 m.